 - Reviewers warn it doesn’t have the sturdiest base

 This isn’t exactly an “automatic” box.
 But it’s not a traditional box, either.
 Instead, this multi-pan sifting litter box uses two normal trays and one sifter tray to easily collect your cat’s waste and conserve litter.
-This option works like a traditional litter box, except that when it’s dirty you sift the waste through the strainer tray into a clean tray to remove waste and get clean litter.
+This option works like a regular litter box, except that instead of scooping, you sift the waste through the sifter tray into a clean tray to remove waste and get clean litter.
 (Of course, you still need to dump the waste out of the sifter tray into a disposal container.)

 - Works with clumping and non-clumping cat litter